-These gluten-free and vegan Strawberry Chocolate Pancakes are perfect for Valentine’s Day breakfast!
+These gluten free and vegan Strawberry Chocolate Pancakes are perfect for Valentine’s Day breakfast!
 They are naturally colored, whole grain, nut-free, and cane sugar-free as well, so they make a healthy snack or “brinner”, too

 February is already here and this is the month of love!
 Valentine’s Day is coming up and everything is coming up hearts and in every shade of pink and red.
 Valentine’s Day is a great excuse to dine out for dinner, but if you’re on a budget or trying to eat healthy, why not create a special meal at home?

-For my part of the collaboration, I decided to make a breakfast recipe: Strawberry Chocolate Pancakes!
+I decided to make a breakfast recipe: Strawberry Chocolate Pancakes!
 These pancakes are such a beautiful pink color thanks to the strawberries and the natural pink food color derived from beets.
 If you want to add some fun to this recipe, you can pour the batter into heart shapes!

 I had been looking around for some natural food colorings that didn’t cost a ton of money and I found some of the McCormick natural food colors at my local Walmart that was pretty affordable!
 The box of food colors comes with 3 colors: blue, red/pink, yellow, and the packets are resealable so you can use a little bit and save the rest for later.
 The colors are in powder form but they blend in really well!

 The color in these pancakes is the perfect shade of pink and it’s all natural so you don’t have to worry about any artificial colors in your food!
 This is great news for families avoiding red dyes in their foods.